Job Seeker FAQs

 What kinds of jobs are available in Door County?
 What industries are hiring?
 What skills or work experience do I need?

 Most jobs posted on this website do not require substantial or formal experience.
-While previous experience in service or hospitality work is of course beneficial, most employers are looking for workers with a good attitude, solid work ethic, and friendly demeanor.
+While previous experience in service or hospitality work is a plus, most employers are looking for workers with a good attitude, solid work ethic, and friendly demeanor.

 ---